-Build a culture without planning
+Building your company culture without planning

 Lack of communication

-As a leader you set the tone of the company.
+As a leader you have a large part in setting the tone of the company.
 Be watchful of your mood and what type of energy you are spreading to your team.
-Most of us would like to be known as being a friendly person or a colleague who brings positive energy to the office.
+If you believe there are negative elements to the current culture, walking around moaning about them won’t help solve this.

 Work to banish negativity in your company before it starts spreading.